meowgorithm/babyenv/README.md

 [![GoDoc Badge](https://godoc.org/github.com/magicnumbers/babylogger?status.svg)](http://godoc.org/github.com/magicnumbers/babyenv)

-Go environment var parsing, for babies.

-This package makes it a little easier to collect values from the environment.
+Package babyenv collects environment variables and places them in corresponding struct fields.
+It aims to reduce the boilerplate in reading data from the environment.

-Pass in a struct with an `env` tag indicating the names of corresponding environment variables and the values of the environment variables will be collected and placed into the struct.
+The struct should contain `env` tags indicating the names of corresponding environment variables.
+The values of those environment variables will be then collected and placed into the struct.
 If nothing is found, struct fields will be given their default values (for example, `bool`s will be `false`).

 Default values can also be provided in the `default` tag.